SonyaTian415/SonyaTian415/README.md

 ### Hi, I'm Sonya 👋

-🎓 Penultimate-year Master of Information Technology student at UNSW, Sydney, Australia — currently in Term 2.
+🎓 Penultimate-year Master of Information Technology student at UNSW, Sydney, Australia — currently in Term 3.

 💻 Fluent in Python

-📚 Currently learning: Data Structures & Algorithms, Database Systems
+📚 Completed: Data Structures & Algorithms, Database Systems

 🔎 Looking for a **Summer internship in Sydney**